PrimerAI/geonamescache/README.rst

 Getting other data fields
 -------

-We also have scripts to fetch alternate names for locations from wikipedia, and to compute estimated importance scores for locations for the Geonames data set.
+We also have scripts to

+1. fetch alternate names for locations from wikipedia
+2. compute estimated importance scores for locations for the Geonames data set